Tsurumaru Station: Lines

 The station is served by the Kitto Line and is located 59.0 km from the starting point of the line at Miyakonojō.

 Layout

 The station consists of a side platform serving a single track.
 There is no station building at this unstaffed station, only a shelter on the platform for waiting passengers.
 The access road is at a higher level than the station platform which is accessed by going down a short flight of steps.
 A bike shed is provided at the station entrance.

-Adjacent stations

 History

 Japanese National Railways (JNR) opened the station on 1 February 1958 as an additional station on the existing track of the Kitto Line.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR Kyushu.

+Passenger statistics

+In fiscal 2013, the station was used by an average of 13 passengers per day.